Founder/Director of Power of Mind, LLC

 Meet Kristen!
 Our Assessment Director.
 Kristen has vast clinical experience from completing psychiatric assessments (adults, adolescent, and children) in a medical hospital setting, to working with military population (both active duty and retirees.)
 She further has experience working with active duty service members diagnosed with a substance use disorder.
 Kristen has international experience working with refugees in the Philippines after post-graduate school.
 In 2022, she received an Outstanding Award for Civilian Service for her work with Afghan evacuees from Walter Reed National Military Medical Center.

 Kristen's strength include assessing, case conceptualization, diagnosing, crisis management skills, and explaining what kids/adults need.
 When Kristen isn’t being a therapist she’s watching cooking shows, traveling, kickboxing, and playing with her dog/cats.
 If she wasn’t practicing therapy she would raise or work with therapy dogs.
 Kristen believes that going to therapy empowers an individual.

 Masters in Social Work, Rhode Island College

 Monique is an experienced Youth Trauma Therapist.
 She describes herself as honest, silly, calm bodied, heart-historian who believes that therapy should be half work and half fun.
-She generally see ages 8-30 but teens are my favorite.
+She generally see ages 8-30, but teens are her favorite.
 She believes firmly that youth should be treated in collaboration of parent partnership(s.)
 Monique grew up in New England and studied literature and journalism before discovering her gift for therapy while teaching at a behavior middle school for boys.
 Monique's passion and specialization is in trauma and genuinely enjoys working with individual/families with complex issues.
 When she not geeking-out on therapy stuff, she is riding her scooter, speaking French, or cooking soup.